CATHOLIC INDEPENDENT SCHOOLS’ CONFERENCE

 Catholic Independent Schools' Conference

-The Catholic Independent Schools’ Conference is a dynamic and forward-thinking family of schools with members in England, Scotland, Ireland, France, Spain, Gibraltar, Italy and Singapore.
-There are 135 schools in CISC and the number is growing.
-In total, CISC schools educate more than 40,000 pupils from nursery age through to eighteen.
+The Catholic Independent Schools’ Conference is a dynamic and forward-thinking family of schools with members in England, Scotland, Ireland, France, Spain, Gibraltar and Italy.
+There are 124 schools in CISC educating more than 38,000 pupils from nursery age through to eighteen.

 Most of our schools have their foundation in a Religious Order or Congregation.
 These orders, many from the Continent, set up Catholic schools in Britain when there was little educational provision for the Catholic population.
 Despite the great variety of these religious foundations there is a strong common goal to serve the mission of the Church by educating young men and women to take their place in society as young disciples, or for those who are not of the Catholic faith, principled citizens with values based on the Gospel who will work for the common good.

 CISC is very much part of this living tradition and is committed to playing its part in the mission of the Church in education.
-A priority for us is to support the formation of our members, i.e. the heads of our Catholic independent schools.
-We are also committed to developing the next generation of Catholic leaders and our programme for their formation, Introduction to the Leadership of a Catholic School, is very popular with our schools.
+A priority for us is to support the formation of our members, the heads of our Catholic independent schools.
+We are also committed to developing the next generation of leaders and collaborate with EducareM on a personalised journey of formation at each stage of career progression, including recently qualified teachers, those leading and aspiring to leadership of a Catholic school.

 CISC is a charitable organisation and the main beneficiaries are our members and their colleagues.
-While we support opportunities for the pupils in our schools (e.g. through competitions) we do not provide services or supervise any activities for our pupils.
-CISC is governed by a committee currently consisting of nine members, all serving heads, who are trustees of the charity.
-CISC employs a Secretariat who is responsible for delivering on the strategic aims of the organisation.
-Every year at the annual conference CISC members have an opportunity to attend the Annual General Meeting, to view the annual accounts and statement form the trustees, and share their views on the direction and priorities of the charity.
+CISC is governed by a committee of serving heads who are trustees of the charity.
+It employs a Secretariat who is responsible for delivering on the strategic aims of the organisation.

 Mrs Hilary Blake, BA Jt Hons, PGCE – Sacred Heart School